jeetroy1992/JEET/sap_core_infra.md

 The HA-Core is the L3 backbone and the SINGLE routing policy enforcement point in SAP HEC.
 It is an Arista switch cluster — four nodes (01a X.X.X.2, 01b X.X.X.3, 01c X.X.X.4, 01d X.X.X.5) connected to 4 Arista Spine(11,12,13,14) switches. all sharing VIP .1 via VARP.
 Every routing decision goes through HA-Core.
-It runs separate VRF instances per customer (VRF CUSTOMER_0004 for PMS) plus the shared INFRA VRF for SAP management traffic.
+It runs separate VRF instances per customer (VRF CUSTOMER_0004 for OGV) plus the shared INFRA VRF for SAP management traffic.

 👉 Think of HA‑Core as: A 4‑lane traffic control center.
 Always available, always routing